 - Updose appointment – you return to the doctor’s office after a minimum of 1-2 weeks on your dose (or more depending on scheduling and how the dosing goes).
 You do this until you reach your target dose and enter the maintenance phase.

 - Rest period – for 2 hours after each dose, you should not exercise, shower, or do anything that may raise your body temperature which is currently believed to increase your chances of a reaction.
+One well-known OIT provider explained the idea that an elevated heart rate increases your blood circulation (which may have histamines from the dose) and therefore spread your body’s reaction.
 Nevertheless, reactions can still occur after the rest period and also during maintenance.

-- Vacations/sick/exceptions – you’re not supposed to dose or fully dose when you are sick (more likely to have reactions), traveling (elevation, far from hospital, time changes), or doing things that may make it difficult to follow the rest period.
+- Vacations/sick/exceptions – you’re not supposed to dose or fully dose when you are sick (more likely to have reaction due to increased inflammation levels in the body or higher body temperature due to fever), traveling (elevation, far from hospital, time changes), or doing things that may make it difficult to follow the rest period.
 After these exceptions, you contact your doctor to get instructions for slowly building back up to the dose you were on.